arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 reference it when appropriate.

-Neovim and Neovim Node Client are two projects which our proposal depend on.
+Neovim and Neovim Node Client are two projects which our proposal depends on.
 We will debug and contribute to both projects as-necessary to accomplish the goals of this proposal.

 Table: Related Projects Summary